 Proven to pack a powerful antibacterial punch, tea tree oil has an incredibly wide range of uses.
 From acne and wound care to sanitizing and cleaning, tea tree oil makes a versatile addition to any bathroom or medicine cabinet.
 But are some tea tree oils really better than others?
 And if so, what exactly is it that sets the best tea tree oils apart from the rest?

 The BestReviews team is here to help you find the answers you need to get the most out of every purchase.
 We put in hours of research, seek out expert advice, and test products in our labs to find the best the market has to offer.
 Free manufacturer samples never enter our labs, as we want our research and opinions to be 100% bias-free.

-Carry on reading to find out more about the amazing benefits of tea tree oil and how to choose the best, or skip straight to our product matrix above to browse our top five tea tree oil picks.
+Carry on reading to find out more about the amazing benefits of tea tree oil and how to choose the best, or skip straight to our product list above to browse our top five tea tree oil picks.

 If you thought tea tree oil was just another passing natural health fad, think again.

 Sourced from the leaves of the Melaleuca alternifolia plant, indigenous to Australia, tea tree oil has long been used in traditional medicine.
 More recently, scientific studies have unearthed a slew of health benefits directly linked to the strong antibacterial and anti-inflammatory properties of terpinen-4-ol, the powerhouse behind the oil’s efficacy.

 In fact, when it comes to treating conditions such as athlete’s foot, acne, and fungal infections, tea tree oil has been proven to be as effective as popular synthetic over-the-counter treatments.
 When used correctly, tea tree oil offers a safe and natural alternative to chemical-laden treatments.